 About The CyberHub Trust

-The primary purpose of the Trust is to promote education and training of cyber security, to identify 'at-risk' technically capable young people, encourage them to become productive members of society and to facilitate a pipeline of well-trained, qualified and experienced young people into the relatively new industry of Cyber Security.
+The primary purpose of the Trust is to promote education and training of cyber security, to identify 'at-risk' technically capable young people, encourage them to become productive members of society and to facilitate a pipeline of well-trained, qualified and experienced young people into the relatively new industries of Cloud and Cyber Security.

 The Trust works with, and is advised, by government bodies, including the National Crime Agency (NCA) and the National Cyber Security Centre’s (NCSC) CyberFirst Programme.

 The Trust offers Community Outreach Programmes, whereby local schoolchildren, parents, or senior citizens are exposed to and educated about cyber security; and 'at-risk' individuals are identified and encouraged to learn skills which they can put to positive use in the community.
-Training is offered across a range of cyber security topics, form a variety of Providers, including Free and 'Paid-for' Training courses.
+Training is offered across a range of Cloud and Cyber Security topics, both Free and 'Paid-for’, from a variety of Service Providers.

 The CyberHub Trust is a new concept in Cyber Security.